|

-Cypress Hills CemeteryThanks to Neil Sullivan, who took a number of recent photos, I was inspired to do a little research and create a page for the Cemetery.
-Prior to 1847, it was common for most burials to take place in church graveyards or on farmlands.
-That space quickly became scarce in Manhattan, and a bill was passed that permitted private enterprises to purchase land and sell burial plots for profit.
-The available land was primarily in Queens, and there was an active business in digging up remains and shipping them to Queens.
-Cypress Hills became one of the earliest private non sectarian cemeteries in 1848.
+Cypress Hills CemeteryPrior to 1847, it was common for most burials to take place in church graveyards or on farmlands.
+A series of cholera epidemics led to restrictions on burials in Manhattan.
+In 1847, a bill was passed that permitted private enterprises to purchase land and sell burial plots for profit.
+The available land was primarily in Brooklyn and Queens, and there was an active business in digging up remains and shipping them to rural cemeteries.
+Cypress Hills became one of the earliest private non-sectarian cemeteries in 1848.
+The first white settler to own the land was Thomas Betts, but it was owned by Abraham Van Siclen at the time it was sold to Cypress Cemetery.
 In order to get around size limitations, cemeteries would span across borough borders.
-In the 1860s demand for burial space for Civil War mortalities led to the sale of part of Cypress Hills for a National Cemetery. |
+In the 1860s, demand for burial space for Civil War mortalities led to the sale of part of Cypress Hills for a National Cemetery. |

 ||